espidev/ProtectionStones/README.md

     # Must be one word (no spaces)
     alias = "64"

-    # Whether or not to restrict obtaining of the protection stone to only /ps get and /ps give.
+    # Whether or not to restrict obtaining of the protection stone to only /ps get and /ps give and custom crafting recipes.
     # Other ways to obtain this block (ex. mining) will not work as a protection stone.
     # Useful to allow the protection block to only be obtained from a shop or command.
     # Set to "false" if you want to allow players to obtain a protection stone naturally